-This past season the Bobcats went 25-8 (13-3) and advanced to the NCAA Tournament for the first time in school history before falling to BYU in the opening round.
+In 2015, the Bobcats went 25-8 (13-3) and advanced to the NCAA Tournament for the first time in school history before falling to BYU in the opening round.

 In his first season with the Bobcats, Apolinario was a part of an Ohio team that went 23-6 overall and helped direct the program to its first 16-0 undefeated MAC season since 2006.
 The 2014 squad, who climbed as high as No. 24 in the nation in week 12, placed among the top 10 in seven program rally scoring era statistical categories.

 Before Ohio, Apolinario spent two seasons as an assistant coach at Austin Peay State University in Clarksville, Tennessee.